This delicate fresh tarragon sauce has a distinct flavor is 5-ingredient easy and brightens up pasta and veggies in no time

 - 10 oz.
 (300 gm) asparagus tips

-- Small dice the onion and finely chop 1-2 tsp. fresh tarragon leaves.
+- Small dice the onion and finely dice 1-2 tsp. fresh tarragon leaves.

 - Wash and prepare the asparagus tips and set them in the steamer.